Skip to contents

 PipeOpTaskSurvClassifDiscTime has one input channel named "input", and two output channels, one named "output" and the other "transformed_data".

 During training, the "output" is the "input" TaskSurv transformed to a TaskClassif.
 The target column is named "disc_status" and indicates whether an event occurred in each time interval.
-An additional feature named "tend" contains the end time point of each interval.
+An additional numeric feature named "tend" contains the end time point of each interval.
 Lastly, the "output" task has a column with the original observation ids, under the role "original_ids".
 The "transformed_data" is an empty data.table.

 During prediction, the "input" TaskSurv is transformed to the "output" TaskClassif with "disc_status" as target and the "tend" feature included.
 The "transformed_data" is a data.table with columns the "disc_status" target of the "output" task, the "id" (original observation ids), "obs_times" (observed times per "id") and "tend" (end time of each interval).
 This "transformed_data" is only meant to be used with the PipeOpPredClassifSurvDiscTime.